Tornado is a stand alone Document Generation engine that your application calls (using https) to generate documents.

 - Data - XML or JSON format data with which to populate the template

-- Output format(s) - PDF, DOC, ODT and other formats
+- Output format(s) - PDF, DOCX, ODT and other formats

 - Destination - stream back to application, email